Who should read this guide?

 Explanation of Preset Lines

-100% of all income from Airbnb is allocated as revenue to the business.
-This includes the accommodation fare, cleaning fee, Airbnb service fee (subtracted), any resolution adjustments, custom taxes (optional) and tax withholdings (if they exist)
+100% of all income received from Airbnb is allocated as revenue to the business.
+This includes the accommodation fare, cleaning fee, Airbnb service fee (deducted), resolution adjustments, optional custom taxes, and any applicable tax withholdings.

 Example Reservation

-Let’s say you have Tallybreeze (formerly Bnbtally) set up for this listing using the preset settings above.
-Let’s say Airbnb sends a payout for a current reservation with the following itinerary price items:
+Let’s assume you’ve set up Tallybreeze for this listing using the preset settings above.
+Now imagine Airbnb issues a payout for a current reservation with the following itinerary price items:

 - Accommodation Fare: $2000